bertofurth/Seagate-Central-Tips/README.md

 https://www.seagate.com/us/en/support/downloads/seagate-media/

-Note this is different to the Twonky DLNA service that provides access to media for player devices on your home network.
+Note, this is different to the Twonky DLNA service that provides access to media for player devices on your home network.

 Run the following commands to disable the Media Server.